On Left regular bands and real Conic-Line arrangements: Plane curve arrangements: structure of sub-LRBs

-Note that $\LL(S)$ has an LRB structure (by the same arguments of Lemma \ref{lemLRBwellDef}(1)).
-Similar to the case of an unbounded component, as $C_1$ is topologically equivalent to an open segment, different assignments of signs to $H_{j,1}$, $H_{j,2}$, as described above, will induce isomorphic LRBs, by Remark \ref{remDifSignIsoLRB}.
+Note that $\LL(S)$ has an LRB structure (by the same arguments of Lemma \ref{lemLRBwellDef}(1)) and hence by the identification of $\LL(S)$ and $\LL(C)$, also $\LL(C)$ has an LRB structure.
+Similar to the case of an unbounded component, as $C_1$ is topologically equivalent to an open segment, different assignments of signs to $H_{j,1}$ and $H_{j,2}$, as described above, will induce isomorphic LRBs, by Remark \ref{remDifSignIsoLRB}.

 We still have to prove that Definition \ref{defLRBbounded} does not depend on the choice of the initial point $p_1$, when numerating the points on $C$.
-This is equivalent to prove that if we choose a point $p_2'$ as a point to the left of $p_2$ (being infinitesimally close to $p_2$) and consider the induced LRB structure on $C_2 = C -\{p_2'\}$ (see Figures \ref{LRBconic}(a) and \ref{LRBconic}(d)), then the LRBs $i_H(\LL(C_1))$ and $i_H(\LL(C_2))$ are isomorphic.
+This is equivalent to prove that if we choose a point $p_2'$ as a point to the left of $p_2$ (being infinitesimally-close to $p_2$) and consider the induced LRB structure on $C_2 = C -\{p_2'\}$ (see Figures \ref{LRBconic}(a) and \ref{LRBconic}(d)), then the LRBs $i_H(\LL(C_1))$ and $i_H(\LL(C_2))$ are isomorphic: